VeinDevTtv/vein-clothing/README.md

 ### Q: How do I add new clothes?
 A: Add them to your QB-Core shared items and then add them to the store's inventory in `config.lua`

+### Q: How do I add addon clothing?
+A: Set `isAddon = true` in the item's client configuration and provide the model name

 ### Q: How do I change store locations?
 A: Edit the `locations` in `config.lua` for each store